KKBOX/KKBOXOpenAPISketchPlugin/README.md

 ## Requirement

-A Mac computer with Sketch installed.
-The plugin is developed and tested on Sketch 47.
+1. A Mac computer with Sketch installed.
+The plugin is developed andtested on Sketch 47.
 You need a valid license in order to use Sketch as well.
+2. A valid KKBOX Open API key.
+You can obtain a key from KKBOX's [developer site](http://developer.kkbox.com).
+You will need to input your API keyin the setting panel of the plug-in.

 ## Installation